lamnhan066/cloud_sync_adapters/packages/cloud_sync_hive_adapter/README.md

 # CloudSyncHiveAdapter

-A local storage implementation of the [`SyncAdapter`](https://pub.dev/documentation/cloud_sync/latest/cloud_sync/SyncAdapter-class.html) interface from the [`cloud_sync`](https://pub.dev/packages/cloud_sync) package, built on top of [Hive](https://pub.dev/packages/hive_ce).
+A Hive-powered implementation of the [`SyncAdapter`](https://pub.dev/documentation/cloud_sync/latest/cloud_sync/SyncAdapter-class.html) from the [`cloud_sync`](https://pub.dev/packages/cloud_sync) package.

-This adapter allows your app to store and sync note metadata and content locally using the Hive database.
+This adapter enables fast, offline-first local persistence of metadata and content using [Hive](https://pub.dev/packages/hive_ce).
+Great for syncing notes, logs, or custom data structures locally with cloud fallback support.

 ---

 ## ✨ Features

-- 💾 Persists metadata (`SyncMetadata`) and detailed content (`String`) locally using Hive.
+- 💾 Stores metadata (`SyncMetadata`) and detailed content (`String`) using Hive.
-- 🔄 Supports reading, writing, and syncing note data.
+- ⚡ Fast and efficient with Hive's key-value storage.
-- 🧱 Ideal for offline-first apps or local caching alongside cloud sync (e.g., Google Drive).
+- 🔄 Compatible with `cloud_sync` for hybrid local/cloud sync.
-- 🚀 Fast, lightweight, and key-value based local database.
+- 📴 Fully offline-capable — ideal for mobile, embedded, or disconnected use cases.

 ---

 ## 📦 Installation

-Add these dependencies to your `pubspec.yaml`:
+Add dependencies to your `pubspec.yaml`:

 ```yaml
 dependencies: